As adults, most of us are tethered to our phones. In fact, we often feel something is missing if we don’t have it.

 Make a goal to unplug and stick to it.

 Whether it’s a few hours a day, an hour a week or participating in National Day of Unplugging, deliberately taking the time to disconnect can help you maintain a healthy relationship with your devices.

 And as an added bonus, it can help you reconnect with your loved ones, God, nature or any number of other important things in life.

 We put together a downloadable guide to help you get through it!

 Follow screen time limits

-Dr. Ameera Nauman with OSF Medical Group – Pediatrics has a pretty hard and fast rule: no screens for her youngest patients who are under the age of two.
+Dr. Ameera Nauman with OSF Medical Group – Primary Care has a pretty hard and fast rule: no screens for her youngest patients who are under the age of two.
 Dr. Nauman says the brain’s neural networks are developing most rapidly in the first five years and under age two, language and emergent literacy skills are better learned through personal contact.